gamesrc-ver-recreation/build/notes-restoration.md

 revision of ENGINE.OBJ: C:\C\CPROG\BUILD for local files, c:\watcom\h for system headers.
 - 19961012, 19961112 (Duke3D 1.5) and 19970522 (SW 1.1-1.2) revisions
+of ENGINE.OBJ, as well as the 19961012 and 19961213 (SW 1.2 Build Editor)
-of ENGINE.OBJ: D: for local files, c:\watcom\h for system headers.
+revisions of BUILD.OBJ: D: for local files, c:\watcom\h for system headers.

 Building the LIB
 ----------------